For solar, battery & generator installers

 How do solar, generator, and battery installers use power outage data to find customers?

-Why power outages by ZIP code beat county-level data for installers →
+Why ZIP-level beats county-level for installers →

 What's the best data source for solar territory planning?

 The strongest territory signals combine grid reliability and housing type.
 Grid disturbance data (from DOE's ODIN system) tells you where power is unreliable.
 Census data tells you which ZIPs have the most single-family, owner-occupied homes.
-GridProfile pulls both together at the ZIP level — ranked and scored — so you don't have to cross-reference multiple government databases yourself.
+GridProfile pulls both together at the ZIP level (ranked and scored), so you don't have to cross-reference multiple government databases yourself.

-I already got a report — how do I get in touch?
+I already got a report.
+How do I get in touch?

 Just drop your email and I'll reach out personally.